Wilford Woodruff: Polygamy and legal disputes

 The Edmunds-Tucker Act also took away the right to vote from practicing polygamists and all women in Utah.
 Combined with the influx of non-Mormons, the church could no longer control political offices in Utah Territory, and the members of the Liberal Party achieved a majority over the People's Party in 1890.
 In June 1890, the First Presidency told church officials that leaders were no longer allowed to perform plural marriages in the United States.
 Henry W. Lawrence replaced Marshal Dyer and threatened to confiscate the temples in Logan, Manti, and St. George, as they were not used for public worship.
-Woodruff issued the 1890 Manifesto which officially ended the church's support of plural marriage.
+Woodruff issued the 1890 Manifesto, which officially ended the church's support of plural marriage.
 After the manifesto was issued, judge Charles S. Zane stated that no further church property would be confiscated.
-Woodruff further clarified in hearings about confiscated church property that men with plural wives should "cease associating with them," though Joseph F. Smith and Lorenzo Snow did not make such strong statements.
+Woodruff further clarified in hearings about confiscated church property that men with plural wives should "cease associating with them", though Joseph F. Smith and Lorenzo Snow did not make such strong statements.
 When the First Presidency suggested issuing another manifesto to tell polygamous men from associating with plural wives, Woodruff said that a man who neglected his wives and children could face church discipline.
-Law professor Kenneth L. Cannon II states that Woodruff's intent with the 1890 Manifesto was to stop the creation of more plural marriages and to allow existing ones to continue.
+Law professor Kenneth L. Cannon II states that Woodruff's intent with the 1890 Manifesto was to stop the creation of more plural marriages but allow existing ones to continue.
 The judge in the hearing decided not to return confiscated property to the church, stating that while the practice of polygamy may have stopped, it was still taught as part of the religion.
 Lobbyists managed to obtain amnesty for Mormons who did not enter polygamy after November 1890, but polygamists still did not have the right to vote.
 When Democrats took office in 1893, they restored property to the church and civil rights to members of the church.
-Historian Thomas Alexander stated in his biography of Woodruff that Woodruff's decision to stop polygamy was a significant transition "from isolation to assimilation, from extremism to respectability."
+Historian Thomas Alexander stated in his biography of Woodruff that Woodruff's decision to stop polygamy was a significant transition "from isolation to assimilation, from extremism to respectability".

 Some Mormon historians, such as B. H. Roberts, never seemed to come to terms with the manifesto.
 Despite the manifesto, some Mormon historians have asserted that Woodruff continued to secretly allow new plural marriages to be performed in Mexico, Canada, and upon the high seas.